akras14/alexkras.com/posts/google-steal/post.md

 ## Conclusion

 I hope I am not being too hard on Google.
 I get it.
-Real innovations is hard.
+Real innovation is hard.
 It takes courage.
 No one can get everything right on the first try and it's easy to overlook some details.
 Since AMP is an open source project, I assume my feedback is welcomed.

-That being said, it's the people, millions of author who take their time to write and billions of readers who take their time to read, comment and share that make the Web great.
+That being said, it's the people, millions of authors who take their time to write and billions of readers who take their time to read, comment and share that make the Web great.

 Google is improving things for the mobile readers with the AMP project.
 I only wish they could do so without hurting the content creators.